Radimal/marvelous-chestnut/src/pages/index.md

     new way to read radiographs and support DVMs.
 Created by a team of veterinarians and software experts.
   extra:
+  - name: og:description
+    value: Discover veterinary radiology reports powered by AI.
+Radimal is the new way to read radiographs and support DVMs.
+Created by a team of veterinarians and software experts.
+    keyName: name
+    relativeUrl: false
   - name: og:url
     value: https://radimal.ai
     keyName: name